≡ Menu

 • The WestiePoo…without a word of a lie, this is a West Highland White Terrier crossed with a Poodle.

-• The YorkiePoo (who made up these names??) which is a Yorkshire Terrier crossed with a Dwarf Poodle.
+• The YorkiePoo (who made up these names??) is a Yorkshire Terrier crossed with a Dwarf Poodle.

-• The CavaPoo, the crossed Cavalier King Charles Spaniel and the Poodle.
+• The CavaPoo, the crossed Cavalier King Charles Spaniel, and the Poodle.

 • The BasaDor, which is a crossed Labrador Retriever and Basset Hound.

-• The GoldenDoodle – the Golden Retriever and the Poodle.
+• The Goldendoodle – the Golden Retriever and the Poodle.

 • SchnOodle – the Miniature Schnauzer and the Dwarf Poodle.